unosquare/best-practices/C#/README.md

 then search for GhostDoc Community for VS2017 and installed.

-In your code when you want to document something you need to select your class or method, rigth click and with the extension activited select:
+In your code when you want to document something you need to select your class or member and key press the following hotkey:

-* GhostDoc > Document This

-Another way to do that is selecting your class or method and with the keyboard command:

 * Ctrl + Shift + D